Having mice in your home is concerning.

 It is regularly used to form mice nests and is also used to host a whole family of mice.
 As you cannot hear Mice or Rats moving around on glass fiber, you will need to check regularly and look out for the other signs in and around your home.

 Can mice chew through aluminum?

 Many people swear by blocking holes with aluminum foil because there is a rumor that Mice do cannot chew through it.
 They are wrong.

 I know for a fact that Mice can chew through aluminum, and that trick has not worked for me in the past.

 Mice cannot chew through thicker metal, though, and that is good news if you are looking for ways to keep mice out of food containers and personal items.

-In fact, metal and glass are the most common materials which are used to ensure possessions are safe from the teeth of a Mouse!
+In fact, metal and glass are the most common materials used to ensure possessions are safe from the teeth of a Mouse!

 Now you are armed with information on what mice can chew through; it will make your job of keeping your home rodent free much easier.

-If you think you may have a Mouse infestation then you need to perform a full check around your home to see if there is any evidence of Mice chewing through items.
+If you think you may have a Mouse infestation, you need to perform a full check around your home to see any evidence of Mice chewing through items.

 Leave nothing out!

-Getting rid of a Mice infestation is going to be a challenge, but it is not impossible.
-You may need to enlist the help of a professional but you may also be willing to tackle it on your own.
+Getting rid of a mouse infestation is going to be a challenge, but it is not impossible.
+You may need to enlist the help of a professional, but you may also be willing to tackle it on your own.